-Bitcoin: What on earth is going on?
+Bitcoin: What's driving the frenzy

 Japan's government, for example, gave bitcoin the seal of approval and started licensing bitcoin exchanges earlier this year.

-The only black mark has been China, which has been cracking down some uses of the virtual currency.
+The only black mark has been China, which has been cracking down on some uses of the virtual currency.

 Announcements from some major financial institutions in the U.S. are helping bitcoin gain greater mainstream acceptance.